syncfusion-content/blazor-docs/blazor/gantt-chart/how-to/supported data-types-for-taskid.md

 ## GUID type

-You can use `GUID` type for `GanttTaskFields.Id`.
-When `GUID` type is used, it differs from `int` type or `string` type in following ways.
+You can also use `GUID` type for `GanttTaskFields.Id`.
+When `GUID` type is used, it differs from `int` type and `string` type in following ways.

 * Task id column will not be rendered in dependency tab of add/edit dialog.
-* Task id will not be displayed on tooltip, which renders on hovering the connector lines.
+* Task id will not be displayed in tooltip, which renders on hovering the connector lines.

 ```cshtml
 @using Syncfusion.Blazor.Gantt